|16th May - 2nd June 2024

 Our expeditions are designed to be small and flexible.
 The expedition will be co-ordinated, organised and lead by us, but we will consult and involve you when planning the details of the expedition.
 Please note however that the leaders decision is final where the safety of the group or any member is in jeopardy; for example where retreat or diversion is necessary due to illness or bad weather.
 The maximum size of the expedition will be three customers plus leader.

-An early morning fog-bow at our campsite, June 2015.
+An early morning fog-bow at our campsite, First Ascents expedition, June 2015.

 SAFETY AND RISK